AI for HR

 3. 03

-The outcome is a recruiting flow where CV screening, candidate updates, and interview scheduling happen as drafts in the recruiter queue.
+The outcome is a recruiting flow where screening notes, candidate updates, interview scheduling, and hiring-manager status happen as drafts in the recruiter queue.

 • Candidates hear back within one business day